Corn

 • Cutworms: Caterpillars that can cut down young plants at the base.

-• Rust: Fungal disease causing reddish-brown pustules on leaves.
+• Rust: Reddish-brown pustules on leaves.

 Beneficial Insects: